Protests kick off for second day ahead of G20 summit

 - Protests turned violent Thursday night

+Smoke could be seen across the skyline from fires said to have been lit by protesters.

+Police have asked the public to avoid the area near the Hamburg-Altona Railway Station, where authorities said people had set vehicles aflame and thrown Molotov cocktails.

-The latest round of demonstrations comes after a violent night in which dozens of police officers were hurt and water cannons were deployed.
+The latest round of demonstrations, though unruly, are smaller and more dispersed than Thursday night's violence, during which dozens of police officers were hurt and water cannons deployed.

-The unrest appeared to continue early Friday as small groups of protesters tried to march down streets to be used by G20 delegates.
+During Friday morning's protests, small groups of people were pushed back as they tried to march down streets to be used by G20 delegates.

 Volunteers could be seen treating people with saline solution, possibly due to tear gas or pepper spray, and tending to other wounded.